andresbrocco/pd-with-flutter/README.md

 0. Empty folder
 1. Create an empty flutter project with `flutter create --org com.domain_name app_name`
 2. Resolve dependencies with `flutter pub get`
+3. Create 'looper' example: plays 2 sounds in loop, controlling their volumes and receiving the instant loudness as a feedback message from pura data.
+Also asks for microphone permission on startup.
+(This version contains all the necessary features to make no matter what audio app with flutter and pure data.)